 Frequently Asked Questions

-How does Hygraph serve content requests for optimal performance?
+How does Hygraph serve content requests and what is the role of caching?

 What are Hygraph's API rate limits for different plans?